robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-Alt + Q, Q brings up the "Show View" view, that allows you select any Eclipse view - and use * or ? to wild-card for their names.
+<kbd>Alt + Q, Q</kbd> brings up the "Show View" view, that allows you select any Eclipse view - and use * or ? to wild-card for their names.
 </P>

 <div class="separator" style="clear: both; text-align: center;">